 National Biosecurity Strategy

-The National Biosecurity Strategy provides a collective vision for Australia’s future biosecurity system - a biosecurity system that protects Australia’s way of life.
+The National Biosecurity Strategy (NBS) provides a collective vision for Australia’s future biosecurity system - a biosecurity system that protects Australia’s way of life.
 The strategy, which is endorsed by all agriculture ministers, was released on 9 August 2022.

 Download

-National Biosecurity Strategy (PDF 10.0 MB)
+- National Biosecurity Strategy (PDF 10.0 MB)

-National Biosecurity Strategy (DOCX 6.3 MB)
+- National Biosecurity Strategy (DOCX 6.3 MB)

-National Biosecurity Strategy Implementation Plan (PDF 4.8 MB)
+- National Biosecurity Strategy Implementation Plan (PDF 4.8 MB)

-National Biosecurity Strategy Implementation Plan (DOCX 642 KB)
+- National Biosecurity Strategy Implementation Plan (DOCX 642 KB)

-National Biosecurity Strategy Action Plan 2024 (PDF 16.9 MB)
+- National Biosecurity Strategy Action Plan 2024 (PDF 16.9 MB)

-National Biosecurity Strategy Action Plan 2024 (DOCX 548 KB)
+- National Biosecurity Strategy Action Plan 2024 (DOCX 548 KB)

-If you have difficulty accessing these files, visit the Department's web accessibility page for assistance.
+If you have difficulty accessing these files, contact us for help.

 Our shared purpose